Cameron Dicker

 Cameron Lawrence Dicker (born May 6, 2000), nicknamed "Dicker the Kicker," is an American professional football placekicker for the Los Angeles Chargers of the National Football League (NFL).
-Prior to playing in the NFL he was an All-Big 12 kicker and punter for the Texas Longhorns in college football.
+Prior to the Chargers, he spent time with the Los Angeles Rams, Baltimore Ravens and the Philadelphia Eagles.
+Prior to playing in the NFL he was an All-Big 12 kicker and punter for the Texas Longhorns, where he holds the school record for field goals made, in college football.

 He is the most accurate kicker in NFL history by field goal percentage, and is the only NFL player born in Hong Kong.

 Early life

-Dicker was born in Hong Kong, to Kelly and Rachel Dicker.
+Cameron Lawrence Dicker was born in Hong Kong, to Kelly and Rachel Dicker.
 He has one sister, Annabelle.
 His parents were from Seattle but were working in China.
 He spent the first eleven years of his life in Shanghai, where his father worked.
 Dicker grew up watching soccer and is a fan of Liverpool F.C.
 In 2011, when he was 11, his family moved to Austin, Texas.

+Dicker didn't play football until the fifth grade as part of an ex-pat youth league in Shanghai.
+He moved to Austin and played on the middle school team, as left guard.

-During his high school career at Austin's Lake Travis High School, Dicker was a two-time all-state selection and was the starting kicker for three seasons, winning the Texas 6A Division I State Championship in 2016.
+During his high school career at Austin's Lake Travis High School, Dicker was a two-time all-state selection and was the starting kicker for three seasons and the starting punter for two seasons, winning the Texas 6A Division I State Championship in 2016 with teammates Garrett Wilson and Charlie Brewer and was state runner-up in 2015.
 Dicker had 331 points, going 34–43 on field goal attempts and 229–232 on extra point attempts.
 Additionally, Dicker set a Lake Travis High School record with a 53-yard field goal.
 Dicker was ranked the number four kicker in the nation by 247Sports and the number 16 kicker nationally by ESPN in the 2018 class.
 On May 4, 2017, Dicker committed to Texas.

+He also played soccer at Lake Travis, helping them to the 2015 State Championship game.